gbasler/squid/README.md

 ## Applications of Squid

 Squid is new.
 See the [examples folder](example/src/main/scala/) for examples.
 A little query compiler built with Squid can be found [here](https://github.com/epfldata/sc-public/tree/master/relation-dsl-squid).
+Another LINQ-inspired query engine build with Squid can be found [here](https://github.com/epfldata/dbstage).